bloomreach-forge/hippo-utilities/README.md

 # Hippo Utilities

-The Hippo Utilities forge project contains generic code for reusage, in order to avoid code being copied from project to project.
+The Hippo Utilities forge project contains generic code for re-usage, in order to avoid code being copied from project to project.

 # Documentation (Local)

-The documentation can generated locally by this command:
+The documentation can be generated locally by this command:

 ```bash
 $ mvn clean install